 - In the News due every Friday; Where in the World (begins in Winter)

 - Field trip to Ft.
-Casey and Ebey’s Landing (Late October or early November) after Washington State Unit.
+Casey and Ebey’s Landing (Early January) after Washington State Unit.

 Focus: Washington State history.
 Sept to about Mid November.
 Tests are open book.